mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/AdamWeightDecay.md

 )
 ```

-For more information, see[mindspore.nn.AdamWeightDecay](https://mindspore.cn/docs/zh-CN/master/api_python/nn/mindspore.nn.AdamWeightDecay.html#mindspore.nn.AdamWeightDecay)。
+For more information, see [mindspore.nn.AdamWeightDecay](https://mindspore.cn/docs/en/master/api_python/nn/mindspore.nn.AdamWeightDecay.html#mindspore.nn.AdamWeightDecay).

 ## Differences

-The code implementation and parameter update logic of `mindspore.nn.AdamWeightDecay` optimizer is different from `torch.optim.AdamW`，for more information, please refer to the docs of official website。
+The code implementation and parameter update logic of `mindspore.nn.AdamWeightDecay` optimizer is different from `torch.optim.AdamW`，for more information, please refer to the docs of official website.

 ## Code Example